-Places to Eat & Drink in Barrydale:
+Places to eat in Barrydale

 Good food and wine is as intrinsic to Barrydale as its year-round sunshine.
 To eat out in Barrydale is to experience the soul of the village, its vast, contrasting landscape and the fun-loving hospitality of its inhabitants.
 The small village harbours around 20 different restaurants and coffee shops that cater to a range of tastes and pockets, an incredible amount for such a small area.